HikmetCTK/RAG-Workspace/README.md

-## Different type of Rag Projects and Techniques
+## Different types of Rag Approaches